 Note: Moving during COVID-19 requires extra precautions.
 Make sure to wear a mask, keep social distance and follow CDC guidelines.
 Read more in our post on moving during a pandemic.

 One of the biggest differences between a local move and a long-distance move is the amount of planning that is required.
 In fact, many people are often surprised by the additional time needed to properly prepare for a long-distance move.

 If you have a long-distance move on the horizon, plan for success with the following tips:

-You should feel 100% comfortable with the company you choose- meaning you trust their employees will handle your belongings with care and professionalism.
-Consider the company’s reviews to understand a little more about the quality of service and if they stick to their quotes.
+You should feel 100% comfortable that the moving company you choose will handle your belongings with care and professionalism.
+Consider the moving company’s reviews to understand a little more about the quality of service and if they stick to their quotes.
 For more tips on how to find a reputable moving company, read this post.

 - Compare price points, check business profiles and certifications, and ask about interstate procedures and policies.

 - Discuss insurance, protection, and liability for your belongings.

 - Be sure all potential charges are included in the estimate — including any extra fees or taxes so you have the most accurate comparisons possible.